 Your back and neck pain may only be soft tissue damage, or there could be something more serious going on.
 Having x-rays and even MRIs may be necessary to determine the extent of your injuries.

-Spinal injuries may be severe and cause pinch nerves, leaving you in excruciating pain and unable to walk.
+Spinal injuries may be severe and cause pinched nerves, leaving you in excruciating pain and unable to walk.
 If conservative treatment options fail, you may need steroid injections or even surgery.

-How Does the Type of Injury Sustained in a Rear-End Accident Impact the Amount of the Settlement?
+How Does the Type of Injury Sustained Impact the Amount of my Florida Rear-End Accident Settlement?

 The type of injury you sustained will impact the overall rear-end accident settlement value in multiple ways.
 Your amount of medical bills is a primary example.